Whittier College Traditions

 Breadcrumb

-Some Whittier traditions date back to the College's founding a century ago, while others have emerged in recent times.
+Some Whittier traditions date back to the College's founding more than a century ago, while others are new entries in the Whittier story.

-These traditions reflect both solemn rituals and the lighter side of college life, but each serve to connect students with a living history, important aspects of academic and social community, and of the College's distinguished past.
+These traditions reflect both solemn rituals and the lighter side of college life, each connecting students with a living history, important aspects of academic and social community, and of the College's distinguished past.

 The Light of Learning